Projections and whiteboards

 Select Whiteboards in the projection zone (or open ?view=projection&lens=whiteboards):

-To edit the same file from the file tree or a Code tab, open *.whiteboard in Code view as described above.
-Both paths share the same on-disk JSON and debounced save behavior.
+To edit the same file from the file tree or a Code tab, open *.whiteboard in Code view.
+Code view uses the same auto-save and agent sync behavior; Save now is available for an immediate flush.

 Agents and the whiteboard tool